A Simple Guide to Wines of Umbria

 • Expect to spend ~$30

 One of two DOCG wines from Umbria.
-The wine is mostly Sangiovese (50-70%) and the Riserva level is required to age at least 3 years with a minimum of 6 months in bottle.
-What’s interesting is that the aging requirement is very similar to Gran Selezione classification – Chianti’s highest quality tier.
-The grapes for Torgiano Rosso Riserva are sourced from vineyards only in the elevated growing areas in Torgiano township (not in the flatlands) which means the wines offer elegant red fruit and floral characteristics with ample aging potential.
+The wine is mostly Sangiovese (50-70%), and the Riserva level must age at least 3 years with a minimum of 6 months in the bottle.
+Interestingly, the aging requirement is similar to the Gran Selezione classification – Chianti’s highest quality tier.
+The grapes for Torgiano Rosso Riserva come from vineyards only in the elevated growing areas in Torgiano township (not in the flatlands), meaning the wines offer elegant red fruit and floral characteristics with ample aging potential.

 Tasting Notes

-Brilliant semi-translucent ruby red color with notes of raspberry, strawberry, hide leather and subtle potpourri.
-Tannins are bold, bordering on notes of coffee or cocoa powder with tangy acidity.
-This is definitely a wine to set down and enjoy starting around 10+ years from the vintage.
+Brilliant semi-translucent ruby red color with notes of raspberry, strawberry, leather, and subtle potpourri.
+Tannins are bold, bordering on coffee or cocoa powder notes with tangy acidity.
+This is a wine to set down and enjoy, starting around 10+ years from the vintage.

 montefalco-sagrantino-docg-umbria-winefolly